-- Veritas InfoScale 7.3 is installed. - Enterprise edition of Oracle 11g Release 2 or Oracle 12c is installed. - The VRTSfssdk RPM is manually installed. - The free space of the VxFS file system must be as large as the size of the source database. - If the target is different from the source, the hardware architecture and the database version on the target must be the same as the source. - The size of the source database must not change until the migration is complete. - The following configuration files the three and listener. or a must not be modified during the migration process.
-If the source and target systems are different, then the listener.ora file of the - primary database can be modified. - The following parameters must not be modified during the migration:
+- Veritas InfoScale 7.3.1 is installed. - Enterprise edition of Oracle 11g Release 2 or Oracle 12c is installed. - The VRTSfssdk RPM is manually installed. - Run asm2vxfs.pl script, this script is available in the /opt/VRTSfssdk/<Veritas InfoScale Version>/src/utils/asm2vxfs/ - The free space of the VxFS file system must be as large as the size of the source database. - If the target is different from the source, the hardware architecture and the database version on the target must be the same as the source.
+The directory structure of ORACLE HOME on source and target system must be same and if GRID is present, then the similar directory structure is applicable for GRID HOME.
+The directory structure has same permission, ownership and the group membership. - The size of the source database must not change until the migration is complete. - The following configuration files tnsnames.ora and listener.ora must not be modified during the migration process.
+If the source and target systems are different, then the listener.ora file of the source database can be modified. - The following parameters must not be modified during the migration: